AWKehoe/ud036_StarterCode/README.md

 The method call will now display a web page containing all your favourite movies.

 ### fresh_tomatoes.py
 This module was created by Adarsh Nair from Udacity ( see Contributors section below for contact details) .
-The module contains python code that will render a web page and display a list of movies.
-The movies are passed within a python list variable when the open_movies_page() method is called.
+The module contains python code that will render a web page and display a list of Movie Class instances.
+The Movie class instancesThe movies are passed within a python list variable when the open_movies_page() method is called. \

+fresh_tomatoes.py has a new feature to display the move storyline as a tooltip that appears when the mouse is hovered over the poster image.

 ## Getting Started